techiediaries/techiediaries/_posts/2019/2019-06-06-angular-9-8-router-tutorial-learn-routing-and-navigation-by-example.md

 For more details about the difference between the two methods check out [RouterModule.forRoot(ROUTES) vs RouterModule.forChild(ROUTES)](https://stackoverflow.com/questions/40498081/routermodule-forrootroutes-vs-routermodule-forchildroutes)

-## Angular Routing, Step 2.3: Adding the Router-Outlet
+##    Step 2.3: Adding the Router-Outlet

 After setting up the routing module, next you would need to add the router outlet in your main application component.
 Open the `src/app/app.component.html`, this is how it looks like: